forgi86/sysid-neural-estimator/README.md

 * [Wiener-Hammerstein Benchmark](examples/WH2009): A circuit with Wiener-Hammerstein behavior.
 Experimental dataset from http://www.nonlinearbenchmark.org
 * [Pick & place machine](examples/EMPS): An
 electronic component placement process in a pick-and-place machine.
-Experimental dataset from http://www.nonlinearbenchmark.org
+Originally introduced in *A.Lj Juloski et al., Data-based hybrid modelling of the component placement process in pick-and-place machines, 2004.* Experimental dataset included in this repo.

 # Software requirements:
 Experiments were performed on a Python 3.9 conda environment with